UbiquityRobotics/learn/support/verification.md

 ### 3.1  ESTOP Switch Motor Power Safety Override

-This test starts out the same as the more complete test in Part 1 earlier in this doc so if you did that this test may be skipped as it is a subset.
+There is a more complete test in Part 1.3 earlier in this doc however this test is here to validate the way the ESTOP switch should impact movement by using a few simple tests.

-With no WiFi connected, have the red 'ESTOP' switch in the 'out' position and the black main power switch pushed in so the Magni is totally off.
-Then push the black main power switch which will turn on main power.
-At this point the main power switch will be in the 'out' position.

-Verify that there is no jump in motors that move the robot more than one cm or so and that the motors are in the locked state strongly resisting movement.
+* Start with the  red 'ESTOP' switch in the 'out' position and the black main power switch pushed in so the Magni is totally off.
+Then push the black main power switch so both main and motor power will be active and both switches are in the 'out' position.  ```VERIFY``` that there is no jump in motors that the robot ideally did not move at all or if it did it only moved no more than one cm and that the motors are in the stopped state strongly resisting movement.

-Wait for motor node to be fully started which takes 20 seconds or so sometimes.
+* Wait for motor node to be fully started which can take some time.
 On rev 5.2 MCB you can see the motor node is active when both the 'SIN' and 'SOUT' leds near center top of the MCB are both blinking quickly.

-Verify that the robot does not jump or move more than 1 cm as the motor_node has been engaged.
-Verify that the Wheels PID locked still and no jump in movements.
+In certain network situations this may take longer than 2 minutes. ```VERIFY``` that the robot does not jump or move of if it does, it did not move more than 1 cm as the robot initialized.

+* Push in the red ESTOP switch so motor power is off.
+Rotate either or both wheels either direction for a half or more rotation by either pushing the robot or turning either wheel manually.   ```VERIFY``` that when you then turn motor power back on with the red switch that the robot does not jump and the wheels did not rotate.

+* Put a block of wood or brick under the chassis in the front between the main motor wheels so no drive wheels touch the ground, just castors.
+Use some form of control to drive the robot forward or backward or rotate it so you can keep that movement going and the wheels keep moving the expected way.
+You can use joystick or teleop_twist_keyboard command such as ```rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: 0.3} }' ```   ```VERIFY``` that while this is going on you can turn off motor power and wheels stop.   ```VERIFY``` that you can turn back on power and the wheels will start to move again at the same speed without any jerky or fast speedup catching up of any sort.

 ### 3.2 Distance and Low Speed Movement Tests: